nomeata/screen-message/README.md

 and black on white.
 You can specify the text either when launching sm, or edit it  while the program is running.

-After  a short timeout, the text entry and the quit button will disappear, leaving noth‐ ing on the screen but the entered text.
+After  a short timeout, the text entry and the quit button will disappear, leaving nothing on the screen but the entered text.
 To continue entering text, just start typing or (left-)click anywhere on the screen.

 To clear the displayed text, press Escape.